-C. Adjudication Panel
+C. Hearing Panel

 All hearings will be conducted by a panel of three faculty, administrator or staff members who are tasked with determining whether the accused has committed an act of sexual misconduct.
-The Adjudication Panel will also recommend sanctions to be imposed.
-The Dean of Students will serve as the head of the Adjudication Panel if the accused is either a student or a third party of the institution and the Director of Human Resources will serve as the head of the Adjudication Panel if the accused is an employee of the College.
-The head of the Adjudication Panel will select two additional members of the panel from a pool of trained faculty and staff members selected to avoid any potential conflicts of interest.
-All members of the Adjudication Panel will, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of the victims and promotes accountability.
+The Hearing Panel will also recommend sanctions to be imposed.
+The Dean of Students will serve as the head of the Hearing Panel if the accused is either a student or a third party of the institution and the Director of Human Resources will serve as the head of the Hearing Panel if the accused is either a student or a third party of the an employee of the College.
+The head of the Hearing Panel will select two additional members of the panel from a pool of trained faculty and staff members selected to avoid any potential conflicts of interest.
+All members of the Hearing Panel will, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of the victims and promotes accountability.

-Any party may raise issues of conflicts of interest with regard to the Adjudication Panel.
+Any party may raise issues of conflicts of interest with regard to the Hearing Panel.
 The Title IX Coordinator will weigh these issues and resolve them accordingly.
-No party has a right to disqualify an Adjudication Panel member absent a demonstrated bias.
+No party has a right to disqualify an Hearing Panel member absent a demonstrated bias.